 History Talks Live

-Join the Centre for History UHI for a series of live online talks every month during 2021.
+Join us after the summer for live online talks and events throughout the academic year of 2021-22.
 Expert speakers offer their insights on a wide range of topics of interest to the historically-minded.
 You won’t need any special software and members of the public are very welcome to join us!

 Past talks and recordings